zuojie/MachineLearningCases/Optimization/README.md

 * Solution can be described as integer list
 * The solution can be converted as a number, which implies it's cost.
 Optimizaion algorithm will choose the best answer that costs least
+* Cost function must return the cost of a solution and the solution at the same time.
+Because sometime the cost function will change the solution, if it is changed, you should return the updated solution, other situations, just return the original one.

 ___